isiko1/hangout/README.md

 # Content

-90% of the code used in the project was copied from the Django Mini project with some modifications made to accomodate the functionality of the project. (ie, Department instead of Category)
+The majority of the code around 90%, used in the project was taken from the Django Mini project and modifications was made accordingly to some of that code to accomodate the functionality of this project.
+This was mainly because the ecommerce concept is identical and ubiquitous amongst the ecommerce applications.

 # Media
 The Home page image was obtained from [pixaby](https://pixabay.com/users/5688709-5688709/)